Funded project will develop temperature measuring techniques for treating breast and liver cancer with MR-guided focused ultrasound

 The research will progress in two phases.

-In the first phase, we are testing novel motion detection and correction techniques against the current gold standards.
+In the first phase, we are ing novel motion detection and correction techniques against the current gold standards.
 We will implement the reference-less thermometry technique developed by Dr. Salomir at the University of Geneva for breast imaging and compare it to currently used reference-less techniques.
-We will also test a motion detection technique developed at the University of Utah against currently used techniques.
+We will also a motion detection technique developed at the University of Utah against currently used techniques.

 In the second phase of the project we will take the best reference-less and motion detection techniques and integrate them into the University of Utah’s method for 3-D volumetric imaging.
 The 3-D technique uses an under-sampled 3-D segmented EPI sequence and incorporates a biophysical model to reconstruct temperature maps with large volume coverage, good spatial resolution and high temporal resolution.

 Q. How will this research project tie-in to any other MR-guided FUS research being performed at UU or Geneva?

 As mentioned above, this project will directly benefit the University of Utah’s NIH R01 grant for developing a breast-specific MR-guided HIFU system.
 It will also strengthen two NIH proposals that are now in review, and will lead to future proposals for additional research and collaborations with Geneva and other groups.

 The HIFU research team at the University of Utah